 Degree requirements for 15 credits:

-- IND-510 Indigenous people, linguistic diversity and education
+- IND-510 Indigenous peoples, epistemic and linguistic diversity

 - IND-511 Methodologies and research ethics in Indigenous Studies